 Distance: Approx 1 mile from the Devonshire Dome

 Walk from Buxton up Devonshire Road past the iconic Devonshire Dome.
 Turn right into Marlborough Road.
 This part of the walk takes you past some attractive Edwardian houses.
 Walk to the top and reach Corbar Road.
-Turn to the right and cross over (not far) and you’ll see the entrance to the woodlands (which is also signposted and you’ll see a large building to the left which is part of the University of Derby.
-You basically need to ascend through the woods and there are various pathways to take you to the top – all of which are very pretty.
-There’s also little story boards along the way – installed by Buxton Civic Association, explaining what flora and fauna you might see and why it’s there.
+Turn to the right and cross over (not far) and you’ll see the entrance to the woodland, which is also signposted and you’ll see a large building to the left.
+You need to ascend through the woods and there are various pathways to take you to the top – all of which are very pretty.
+There’s also little story boards along the way as part of the Ring of Trees trail – installed by Buxton Civic Association, explaining what flora and fauna you might see and why it’s there.
 Once you’ve reached the edge of the woods at the top you’ll see Corbar Cross.
 The views are fantastic and it doesn’t generally get that busy (less busy than Solomon’s Temple) so a nice spot grab some quiet time and take in the fresh air.

 Best for: Varied wildlife – there’s usually friendly horses near the temple and you might spot the odd rabbit and even a badger if its later in the day or dark.
 Also, look out for an abundance Peacock butterflies just as you exit the woods on the way up to to the summit.
 Check our guide on wildlife you can find in Buxton Country Park and Grin Low.